JosephPB/n3jet_diphoton/README.md

 -   a plain Python script `NAME.py`, which can be run from the terminal as `./NAME.py`.
 -   a [Jupyter notebook](https://jupyter.org/) `NAME.ipynb`.
 After installing `jupyter`, a notebook server can be started in the directory with `jupyter notebook` to access the files.

-The project is laid out as follows
+The project is laid out as follows:

 | Directory   | Description                                                            |
 | ----------- | ---------------------------------------------------------------------- |